ideamans/go-backup-cleaner/README.md

 3. **Determines** a time threshold - files older than this will be deleted
 4. **Deletes** files in parallel, starting with the oldest
 5. **Cleans up** empty directories (if enabled)

+### Special Case: MaxSize with No Disk Usage

+When disk usage information is not available (e.g., due to permissions or OS limitations), the cleaner can still operate if `MaxSize` is specified.
+In this mode, it will delete old files until the total size is under the specified limit.
+This is useful for:

+- Environments with restricted disk access
+- Network storage where disk usage APIs are not available
+- Simplified quota-based cleanup

+Note: `MaxUsagePercent` and `MinFreeSpace` require disk usage information and cannot be used when disk usage is unavailable.

 ## Testing